EarthScope/rover/docs/commands.md

 When the daemon is running status should be visible at http://localhost:8000 (by default).
 When a subscription is processed an email can be sent to the user (if `--email` is used).

+#### Errors, Retries and Consistency

+If `download-retries` allows, subscriptions are re-processed until no errors occur and, once data appear to be complete, an additional retrieval is made which should result in no data being downloaded.
+If this is not the case - if additional data are found - then the web services are inconsistent.

+Errors and inconsistencies are reported in the logs and in the optional email (`email` parameter) sent to the user.

 ##### Examples

     rover start -f roverrc